 It’s nesting season and we’re appreciating it.
 We find a swan on her nest and watch for babies, and then try making a nest ourselves in the back garden.
-No baby birds spotted yet but we’ll add on to here when we find them.
+In June, the cygnets arrive.
+We see them in the distance but hunting for them finds something even better…

 230 – Spotting a nesting swan